happymellon/ri-liv.github.io/README.md

 # Uploading a new post
 If you want to make a new post:
 You can copy the file called 'post_template.html'.
-Scroll down until you see '<div class="post_content"> and start writing there!
+Scroll down until you see "< div class="post_content">" and start writing there!
 After that, please send me a message just being like "hey I wrote a new post on [some date]", and I'll update everything else on the website!

 Alternatively, you can just send me whatever you want to post and I'll do it all for you!